 It sometimes feels as though there’s a drive, not to mention unspoken competition, between the larger cities of the world to create iconic architecture and flaunt this as a symbol of local pride.
 Some older historic towns of the world have always had options available for this.
-Rome for example has the Coliseum, Barcellona has the Sagrada Familia, Paris perhaps the Eiffel Tower and Moscow always shows off St. Basil’s’ Cathedral when it can.
+Rome for example has the Coliseum, Barcellona has the Sagrada Familia, Paris perhaps the Eiffel Tower and Moscow always shows off St. Basil’s’ Cathedral.

-In it’s own small way, colonial Georgetown, on the island of Penang in Malaysia, has found a clever (and certainly less costly) way to promote itself and attract masses of younger tourists.
+In it’s own small way, colonial Georgetown on the island of Penang in Malaysia has found a clever (and certainly less costly) way to promote itself and attract masses of younger tourists.
 Steering away from colossal works of architecture, Georgetown has placed itself firmly on the tourist trail by embracing stylish street art as a way of embellishing its narrow alleys and fading building facades.
-For this it employed several talented street artists and encouraged them to use the town as their very own personal canvas.
-The results are fascinating.
+For this it employed several talented street artists from around the globe and encouraged them to use the town as a canvas.
+The results are fascinating to say the least.

-One young artist in particular, Ernest Zacharevic from Lithuania, set the standards very high when working on the Penang street art project back in 2012.
-I personally I found his work clever and entertaining.
-Ernest’s “Kids on a Bicycle” and “Boy on a Chair” murals are definitely eye catching and good examples the artist’s creative style.
-There was always a small crowd of admirers around the town in front of his creations with cameras and words of apreciation.
+One young artist in particular, Ernest Zacharevic from Lithuania, set the standards very high back in 2012 with some clever and engaging work.
+Ernest’s “Kids on a Bicycle” and “Boy on a Chair” murals are eye catching, good examples of the artist’s creative style and are favourites with the visiting crowds around town.

-Within the space of a few years the murals in Georgetown have proven to be a huge success.
-Teams of young backpackers from all over the world fill the town’s many guest houses and spend days roaming the narrow streets seeking out bigger than life paintings to take a selfie with.
-There are mapped itineraries to follow, with or without a guide and a walk around Georgetown admiring the many murals on display can take several hours.
-It’s definitely worth the effort.
+The murals in Georgetown have proven to be a huge success.
+Teams of backpackers fill the town’s many guest houses and spend days roaming the narrow streets seeking out the bigger than life paintings.
+There are mapped itineraries to follow, with or without a guide, available at every hostel to make sure nothing is missed of what there is to see.
+A walk around town admiring the murals can take several hours, but it’s definitely worth the effort.

 Of course there’s night life in Georgetown as well especially around the Love Lane area.
-There are plenty of bars and clubs with live bands, music and cheap beer.
+Plenty of bars and clubs here with live bands, music and cheap beer to enjoy.

 Travellingstranger, Copyright 2018, all rights reserved.